HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 > because ChatGPT-generated content is too crappy (see version history).
 > I am now working towards removing ChatGPT's influence
 > because I don't like its stereotypical content and overly-generic style,
-> which is making my already silly enough plot sillier.
+> which is making my already silly enough plot even sillier.
 > This effort is still on-going.

 <!-- <blockquote>